 For more information about what constitutes a drive, please see: What determines a drive?

 However, there are times when you should expect drives to not appear in the mobile app based on the following specific situations:

 Drive Detection is paused

 * Make sure that drive detection is active (not paused).
 In the main menu of the MileIQ mobile app you should see a green arrow next to "Drive Detection."
 You can also see if drive detection is active (or reactivate it if paused) by clicking into the Account Settings section of the main menu.
 (Note that it can take a few minutes after unpausing for MileIQ to re-establish your location.)

 Captured over 40 drives this month on your free account

 * Remember that if you have a free Limited account, you'll only see your first 40 drives each month.
-You can see all your drives for the current and previous month if you upgrade, or wait until the start of the next month and have your drive counter reset.
+You can see all your drives for the current and previous month if you upgrade to our premium subscription plan, or wait until the start of the next month and have your drive counter reset.